AUSSDA/reproducible_research/open_science_reproducible_research.md

 ***

 ## 3.3.
 Using Git to work collaboratively
-Collaboration in Git follows a **different logic as you may know from standard synch-and-share tools** (like Dropbox or Google drive).
+Collaboration in Git follows a **different logic as you may know from standard synch-and-share tools** (like Dropbox or Google Drive).
 As you already know after going through the previous sections, Git was developed for and is still widely used in software development.
 When multiple programmers work on the same project, they may develop individual features in parallel.
 Each programmer then saves their work to the common Git repository.
 If this work is complementary, i.e. each programmer works on a separate file, Git simply merges the information together.
 If multiple programmers work on the same file, there likely will be a conflict (since both updated the file).
-In this case, one person has to go over the changes and create a consolidated version.
+In this case, one person has to go over the changes and create a consolidated version:  This way of collaboration may require a little bit more discipline and knowledge compared to synch-and-share tools.
 This works fine in software development as programmers usually work with syntax/code that is saved in easily accessible files containing plain text.
 For instance, you may have noticed that you can open R-files, do-files or Python code in any text editor and see the code.
-This way of collaboration may require a little bit more discipline and knowledge compared to synch-and-share tools.

 **How do I make sure that I work with the most current version?** Whenever you collaborate with someone else using Git, it is a good idea to make sure that you have the latest version of your project on your device before you start working.
 You can do this by means of the “pull” command, i.e. you download any changes that may have been made in the meantime by your colleagues.